rishabhsamb/HyBot/readme.md

 Currently, HyBot supports two main functionalities:
 - **Outbursts**: Predetermined messages sent when prompted by certain keywords.
 Because of Discord's powerful image and video embeds, this enables users to reference videos, images, or other internet memes seamlessly in conversation.
-- **AniList**: The bot uses AniList's GraphQL API to source information on relevant shows that are referenced in Discord messages.
-HyBot uses [Khan/Genqlient](https://github.com/Khan/genqlient) for type safety.
+- **Weather**: When prompted, the bot will query [a public graphql api](https://graphql-weather-api.herokuapp.com) for weather statistics in a provided city.
+HyBot uses [Khan/Genqlient](https://github.com/Khan/genqlient) for generating type-safe GraphQL queries at compile-time.

 In the future, HyBot is planning to support:
+- **AniList**: The bot would use AniList's GraphQL API to source information on relevant shows that are referenced in Discord messages.
-- Twitter webhooks: A notification service where users can register for notifications when certain public accounts tweet.
+- **Twitter webhooks**: A notification service where users can register for notifications when certain public accounts tweet.
 Other Twitter integrations to come as well.
-- Stock & Crypto: Sourcing daily stock updates for user-subscribed tickers.
+- **Stock & Crypto**: Sourcing daily stock updates for user-subscribed tickers.

 ## Cloning and Running HyBot Yourself